oscar-bender-stone/honors-thesis/source/foundations.typ

 #theorem[
   $PA$ proves the following:

-  - Every Primitive Recursive Function (PRF) is total.

-  - $PA$ is infinitely axiomatizable but not finitely so.
 ]

 We choose $PA$ as a well-established theorem and a reasonable "minimal" theory.
 This contrasts with $bold("Q")$, which is too weak for computability proofs without induction, as well as $ZFC$, which has oa much larger proof ordinal.
 Welkin requires a rich enough theory that can _directly_ encode its core proofs, even with added verbosity.
 Note that any of these proofs can be _astronomically large_, but the point is to work in a theory where they are _possible_.